ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 objects will be called "abstract".

 `R_holding` is now defined with terms `object` and `object`, not `person` and `thing`.
+It continues to be tested with `HolderOf`, though this function has been modified slightly so that the `holder of` a direction is `nothing`.
+As a result, the `holder of` of a spatial object is now always another spatial object, or else `nothing`.

-It continues to be tested with `HolderOf`, but the change of domain affects how determiners work with the relation.
+Note that the change of domain affects how determiners work with the relation.
 For example, suppose there is just one room, `Lab`, and the player is in this room.
 Then:

 	"whether or not Lab holds the player" = truth state: true "whether or not nothing holds the player" = truth state: false